 AI tools are still evolving, and we will continue to review both AI tools and guidance.

 The guidance contained here is for general information purposes only.
 It is not intended to serve as legal or professional advice.
 We recommend this is reviewed and tailored to meet your forum’s specific needs.
 This will include the legal, operational and regulatory requirements relevant to your forum.

+Date created: 13/02/25